pforret/jekyll.forret.com/_posts/2006/2006-07-10-netgear-sc-101-urgent-support-required.md

 [<img  style="float: right" src="http://static.flickr.com/44/146967665_03c2c8ea19_m.jpg" alt="Netgear Zetera, 2 x 300GB" width="180" height="240" />](http://www.flickr.com/photos/pforret/146967665/ "Photo Sharing")
 I bought the Netgear/Zetera device after positive reviews on sites like [infoworld.com](http://www.infoworld.com/article/05/08/01/31FEinnovator3_1.html).
 The Zetera software converts network-attached drives into virtual SCSI drives that can be mirrored (RAID-1) or spanned (not striped).
 In theory, one could put, say, 4 devices in a network with 2 x 500GB each and have a 4TB spanned T: drive.

 So, I buy it with 2 x 300GB drives, pop them into the toaster, start it up, and create 2 virtual drives: 1 mirrored 200GB drive &#8220;MIRROR&#8221; for my music (backup of my CDs and a lot of podcasts) and the rest into a 180GB spanned volume &#8220;MOVIES&#8221;.
 First surprise: the Zetera software requires a (Windows only) driver on each computer that will access the data.
-I run 2 Windows machines, so that&#8217;s not really an issue, but if you&#8217;re on MacOSX, you would need 1 Windows station to manage the Netgear data and expose as a regular SMB volume: meaning double network traffic for each write/read operation.
+I run 2 Windows machines, so that's not really an issue, but if you're on MacOSX, you would need 1 Windows station to manage the Netgear data and expose as a regular SMB volume: meaning double network traffic for each write/read operation.
 This is what my Netgear GUI shows: 10 new IP addresses.
 [<img  src="http://static.flickr.com/53/147855506_94cacda94f.jpg" alt="Netgear IP addresses" width="500" height="203" />](http://www.flickr.com/photos/pforret/147855506/ "Photo Sharing")

 I then start copying my music and movies over to the new drive.
 Copying 200GB of data at [45GB/h max (or some 30GB/h realisticly)](http://web.forret.com/tools/bandwidth.asp?speed=100&unit=Mbps&title=Fast+Ethernet+%5BLAN%5D): it took a while, but at least my data is safe.
 Or so I thought.
 Every time you start the GUI, a popup appears with &#8220;Do you want to look for upgrades?&#8221;.
-At some point I&#8217;m thinking, &#8220;Hey, why not&#8221; So I upgrade the drivers on my desktop, and my laptop.
+At some point I'm thinking, &#8220;Hey, why not&#8221; So I upgrade the drivers on my desktop, and my laptop.
 Bad idea.
 To my amazement, I only have one drive anymore: &#8220;MOVIES&#8221;.
 The MIRROR drive has disappeared.
 I rerun the utility to attach all drives: &#8220;No drives available to attach&#8221;.
 This is where I get worried.

 <p style="width: 320px; text-align: left">
   <!&#8211; #izoyff3syba1m9tu5t42jndessb5qa0bl6k7y930z{width:320px;height:256px;border:none;margin:0px;} &#8211;>